enesakkose/rapkology/README.md

-# Rapkology
+content = """# Rapkology

 [Live](https://rapkology-sandy.vercel.app)

 A modern hip-hop / rap portal built with Next.js & TypeScript.
-It features a responsive header with a mobile hamburger menu, a hero slider, category routing, and clean Tailwind styling.
+It features a responsive header with a mobile hamburger menu, a hero slider, category routing, clean Tailwind styling — and now, solid SEO support.

 ---